strimzi/strimzi.github.io/_posts/2019-05-06-accessing-kafka-part-4.md

 As you can see, most of these are completely different.
 So instead of integrating all of these into Strimzi, we decided to just give you the option to specify the annotations for the services which Strimzi creates.
-Thanks to that you can use these annotations even if we never heard about the cloud provider where you use Strimzi.
+Thanks to that you can use these annotations with cloud providers we've never even heard of.
 The annotations can be specified in the `template` property in `Kafka.spec.kafka`.
 The following example shows the OpenStack annotations: